jianlins/ehost/README.md

 This is an imported and polished version of [eHOST: The Extensible Human Oracle Suite of Tools an open source annotation tool](https://code.google.com/archive/p/ehost/).

+Compiled jars can be downloaded from the [Releases](https://github.com/jianlins/ehost/releases)

 A few highglighted updates:
 1. Rearrange the code under maven framework
 2. Allows to delete annotation with single press "Delete" key